 Upon receipt of a cash payment at maturity or upon a sale, exchange, or redemption of the Notes prior to maturity, a U.S. Holder generally will recognize capital gain or loss equal to the difference between the amount realized (other than amounts representing any Contingent Coupon Payment, which would be taxed as described above) and the U.S. Holder's tax basis in the Notes.
 A U.S. Holder's tax basis in the Notes will equal the amount paid by that holder to acquire them.
-This capital gain or loss generally will be long-term capital gain or loss if the U.S. Holder held the Notes for more than one year.
+Subject to the discussion below concerning the possible application of the "constructive ownership" rules of Section 1260 of the Code, this capital gain or loss generally will be long-term capital gain or loss if the U.S. Holder held the Notes for more than one year.
 The deductibility of capital losses is subject to limitations.